 2 Weeks Out

-- Do any home shopping: furniture, decor, silver-, kitchen-, and dinnerware
+- Do any home shopping: furniture, decor, silver-, glass-, and dinnerware

 - Get final headcount by following up on unanswered invitations

-- Begin chores listed on cleaning schedule – see suggestions for cleaning schedule below
+- Begin chores listed on your cleaning schedule – see suggestions for cleaning schedule below

 1 Week Out